VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 If you don’t want to spend 38 minutes, read at least a brief explanation from this section.

 #### Step 1
-Build a commutative flow diagram to predict the release date.
+Build a cumulative flow diagram to predict the release date.
 The X-axis is time, the Y-axis is stories count.
 Every day put two points: created and closed stories count.

-{% include image.html src="story-counting-diagram-explanation" alt="commutative flow diagram of created and closed stories" %}
+{% include image.html src="story-counting-diagram-explanation" alt="cumulative flow diagram of created and closed stories" %}

 #### Step 2
 Build a trend for created and closed stories count.
 The trend shows our progress if we continue to work at the average tempo.

-{% include image.html src="story-counting-diagram-explanation-trend" alt="commutative flow diagram of created and closed stories with trends" %}
+{% include image.html src="story-counting-diagram-explanation-trend" alt="cumulative flow diagram of created and closed stories with trends" %}

 To build a trend calculate average velocity per day: `average close velocity = (count of closed stories in the last 14 days) / 14`.
 Repeat the same for created stories count.
 Every day add average day velocity: `next day = previous day + average velocity`.

 #### Step 3
-Predict the release date date.
+Predict the release date.
 Created and closed stories trends meet at the predicted release date.

-{% include image.html src="story-counting-diagram-explanation-due-date" alt="commutative flow diagram of created and closed stories with trends and comments" %}
+{% include image.html src="story-counting-diagram-explanation-due-date" alt="cumulative flow diagram of created and closed stories with trends and comments" %}

 Here’s the prediction after the 6 weeks of development.
 It says March 22.